schollz/find3/doc/faq.md

 Internal positioning, simplified
 Using FIND, and only your smartphone or laptop, you will be able to pinpoint your position in your home or office.

-Unlike GPS on your smartphone, this system has a gelocation precision of below 10 sq ft.
+Unlike GPS on your smartphone, this system has a geo-location precision of below 10 sq ft.
 Also unlike GPS, the app utilizes pre-existing operations so it has no significant cost to your battery.

 This system is open-source and fully configurable but also easy to use and simple to set up.
 It is suited to small-scale home applications as well as large-scale business and school applications.